eraybasar/pesdk-docs/_quickstarts/ionic.md

 # Getting Started with Ionic

 We created a [demo repository](https://github.com/imgly/pesdk-ionic-demo), that uses our [Cordova demo](https://github.com/imgly/pesdk-cordova-demo) to integrate the PhotoEditor SDK into an Ionic application.
+Make sure to check out our [accompanying blog post](https://blog.photoeditorsdk.com/photoeditor-sdk-cordova-dabe146e6c13) as well.

 >**WARNING**: The repository is not meant as a fully fledged Ionic plugin, but as a base for further development instead.
 See the [Cordova plugin repository](https://github.com/imgly/pesdk-cordova-demo) for more details on how to implement a full plugin for your use case.